Outsourcing security with 1Password, Authy, and Privacy.com

 Since it’s rather impractical to use a different real credit card every place you shop, virtual cards are just a great idea.
 There’s no good reason to spend an afternoon (or more) resetting your payment information on every account just to thwart a misbehaving merchant or patch up a data breach from that online shop for cute salt shakers you made a purchase at last year (just me?).

-By setting up a separate virtual card for each merchant, in the event that one of those merchants is compromised, I can simply pause or delete that card.
-None of my other accounts or actual bank details are caught up in the process.
-Cards can have time-oriented limits or be one-off burner numbers, making them ideal for setting up subscriptions.
+By setting up a separate virtual card for each merchant, in the event that one of those merchants is compromised, you can simply pause or delete that card.
+None of your other accounts or actual bank details are caught up in the process.
+Cards can have time-based limits or be one-off burner numbers, making them ideal for setting up subscriptions.

 This is the sort of basic functionality that I hope, one day, becomes more prevalent from banks and credit cards.
 In the meantime, I’ll keep using Privacy.com.
 That’s my referral link; if you’d like to thank me by using it, we’ll both get five bucks as a bonus.

 All together, implementing these changes will probably take up an afternoon, depending on how many accounts you have.
 It’s worth it for the time you’d otherwise spend resetting passwords, setting up new devices, or (knock on wood) recovering from compromised banking details.
-Best of all, you’ll have continual protection just running in the background - an effortless boost to your personal cybersecurity posture.
+Best of all, you’ll have continual protection just running in the background.

 We have the technology.
 Free up some brain cycles to focus on other things - or simply remove some unnecessary stress from your life by outsourcing the fiddly bits.